schancel/spec/may-2018-reenabled-opcodes.md

 The new opcode `x n OP_NUM2BIN` can be used to convert a numeric value into a zero padded byte sequence of length `n` whilst preserving the sign bit.

-**Endian notation**

-For human readability where hex strings are presented in this document big endian notation is used.
-That is: 0x0100 represents decimal 256, not decimal 1.

 ## Definitions